RickardHultgren/gnomyframework/Gnomy_Framework.md

   **Educator**           Integrate the Gnomy framework into leadership or emotional intelligence curricula to foster reflective decision-making, encouraging students to use **LUX** to analyze the emotional components of complex problems.
   **Mediator**           Apply CROWS and SAGE with conflicting parties to find shared history, individual concerns, and acceptable compromises, enhanced by using **LUX** to understand the underlying emotional drivers (longing, usefulness, friction) contributing to each party's perspective.

----

 ## Summary: Why the World Needs Gnomy

 In an era of burnout, isolation, polarization, and rapid change, the Gnomy Framework gives people a structured, imaginative way to reconnect with their inner compass and with each other.
-It invites emotional honesty and strategic thinking into the same space---bridging feeling and action, pain and power, isolation and connection.
+It invites emotional honesty and strategic thinking into the same spacebridging feeling and action, pain and power, isolation and connection.
 It empowers people not just to cope, but to cultivate meaning, collaborate wisely, and lead with heart.

----

-## thebibliography
+# thebibliography
 99 Linehan, M. M. (1993). *Cognitive-Behavioral Treatment of Borderline Personality Disorder*.
 Guilford Press.
 Kabat-Zinn, J. (1990). *Full Catastrophe Living: Using the Wisdom of Your Body and Mind to Face